There is an old saying: “Where there is despair, sow hope.”

 “It’s easy to feel helpless about having any impact on global problems, so we want the Ferris community to hear about something exciting going on,” said Rebecca Sammel, an assistant professor in Languages and Literature at Ferris and a member of the Globalization Initiative Steering Committee.
 “Mary Dailey Brown uses a self-help model that is effective in both individual lives and communities around the world.
 Students will see how the SowHope model can work here in Michigan communities as well.”

-helps disadvantaged women through programs that include loans,
+SowHope helps disadvantaged women through programs that include loans, healthcare,

-training.
-The organization has supported more than 18,000 women in nine
+has supported more than 18,000 women in nine developing countries.

 SowHope has implemented an anti-human-trafficking program in Bangladesh, where 50 girls a day are kidnapped into lives of forced prostitution in Pakistan and India.
 In the Democratic Republic of Congo, SowHope has helped to build a birthing center for poor women.
 In Rwanda, young women with AIDS can learn math, reading, writing and sewing through the efforts of SowHope.
 In Uganda, SowHope is helping 60 women develop financial independence by obtaining microloans for businesses.